x-govuk/govuk-eleventy-plugin/docs/markdown-advanced.md

 ## Strike-through

 You can strike-through words by putting a horizontal line through the center of them.
 The result looks ~~like this~~.
-This feature allows you to indicate that certain words are a mistake not meant for inclusion in the document.
+This feature allows you to show that certain words are a mistake not meant for inclusion in the document.
 To strike-through words, use 2 tilde symbols (`~~`) before and after the words.

 ```markdown
 ~~The world is flat.~~ We now know that the world is round.